 China is developing on all these fronts at a rapid pace.
 However, there is one area that seems to be lagging behind, which can't be fixed by more technology and isn't found on the curriculum, and that is the development of behavior.

-I hear many say that in this country people are very "suibian" (随便 pronounced "sway-bee-en") – casual, doing as one pleases, as if it is a fact of the culture, even something good.
+Many Chinese say, "We are very casual," doing as they please, as if it is a fact of the culture, even something good.
 However, doing as one pleases can also be called selfishness, which can create some real problems when such a huge population have to co-exist.
 This is particularly a problem when the population are increasingly densely dwelling urban "strangers".

 Problems for Westerners in Developing China